 Adding calming foods to your diet is a good way to stave off anxiety.

 “High-fiber foods break down much more slowly in your body and they prevent that insulin spike and that sugar crash that people might feel when they eat a sugary doughnut,” Naidoo says.
 “If you can even out your blood sugar, it can be more calming for your system.”

 Round out your diet with anxiety-reducing foods and nutrients, such as:

 — Fermented foods such as kombucha, miso, tempeh and pickled vegetables.

-Make sure you’re not short on essential minerals such as magnesium, potassium and selenium in your blood, Naidoo adds.
+Make sure you’re not short on essential nutrients — such as magnesium, potassium and selenium — in your blood, Naidoo adds.
 Having adequate levels of the B vitamins and vitamin D are also important in lowering anxiety.
-You can easily incorporate foods containing these nutrients in your diet or take supplements if needed, she says.
+You can easily incorporate foods containing these nutrients in your diet or take supplements, if needed.

 More from U.S. News

-Update 07/07/21: This story was previously published on an earlier date and has been updated with new information.
+Update 03/17/23: This story was previously published at an earlier date and has been updated with new information.